-We are working with the National LGB&T Partnership, Faith Action, The Win-Win Alliance, the Association of Mental Health Providers and Friends, Families and Travellers to run the project.
-We are also working with Public Health England and the Breast Cancer Screening Programme team to ensure our findings are taken up.
+We worked with the National LGB&T Partnership, Faith Action, The Win-Win Alliance, the Association of Mental Health Providers and Friends, Families and Travellers to run the project.
+We also worked with Public Health England and the Breast Cancer Screening Programme team to ensure our findings were taken up.
 The project is part of the Health and Wellbeing Alliance.

-Engagement sessions will be conducted with the identified community groups to test the findings of the literature review and to determine positive actions that can be taken by the breast screening programme to improve access and take-up of marginalised communities.
+Engagement sessions were conducted with the identified community groups to test the findings of the literature review and to determine positive actions that could be taken by the breast screening programme to improve access and take-up of marginalised communities.

-Population groups of focus, and the partner leading these groups, will be:
+Population groups of focus, and the partner leading these groups, were: